romanjaik/wallet/README.md

 * JUnit
 * SLF4J

-Project used a postgresql and running in localhost:5432
+Project used database postgres and running in localhost:5432
 Username: postgres
 Password: postgres